 Financial institutions will be challenged to enforce these new policies and provide auditable evidence that they are following a secure development process.
 How can they achieve this?

-With SD Elements, the leading Application Security Requirements and Threat Management (ASRTM) platform, organizations can manage a robust, scalable, secure SDLC program with auditable reports.
+With SD Elements, the leading policy-to-execution platform, organizations can manage a robust, scalable, secure SDLC program with auditable reports.
 SD Elements provides several capabilities to build security into the SDLC with auditable evidence, and can provide output to third party developers to ensure they too are building secure applications.

 Track flaws, reviews, and compliance through one platform